captainzero93/Protect-Images-from-AI-PixelGuard/README.md

    pip install -r requirements.txt
    ```

-Again: This project is not currently compatible with Python 3.12 or later due to dependency constraints.
+This project is not currently compatible with Python 3.12 or later due to dependency constraints.
 Please use Python 3.11 or earlier.

 ## Usage
 Activate your virtual environment (if not already activated), then run the script:
 ```
 python imgprotect.py
 ```
-This will open a GUI with three main options:
+This will open a GUI with the following options:
 1. **Protect Single Image**: Select a single image to protect.
 2. **Batch Protect Images**: Select multiple images to protect in batch.
 3. **Verify Image**: Check if an image has been protected and if it has been tampered with.

 ### Protecting Images
+1. Adjust the protection settings using the sliders or select a preset (Recommended, Lighter, or Stronger).
-1. Click on "Protect Single Image" or "Batch Protect Images".
+2. Click on "Protect Single Image" or "Batch Protect Images".
-2. Select the image(s) you want to protect.
+3. Select the image(s) you want to protect.
-3. Choose an output directory for the protected images.
+4. Choose an output directory for the protected images.
-4. Wait for the process to complete.
+5. Wait for the process to complete.
 A success message will appear when done.

 ### Verifying Images
 1. Click on "Verify Image".